geranwen/tennis_courts_toronto/README.md

 The public website provided by the city can be hard to use, since it did not provide the full address and did not show the locations on any map.

-On the other hand, the map-view did not provide enough details about the courts, making the selection process difficult.
+On the other hand, the map view did not provide enough details about the courts, making the selection process difficult.

-The 2 reasons listed above prompted me into making this simple project where you can best evaluate your options based on various filters, such as number of courts, availability of lights, public vs club courts, accessibility during winter, etc.
+The 2 reasons listed above prompted me into making this simple project.
+The end goal is to create a simple web app where you can search and compare your options based on various filters, such as number of courts, availability of lights, public vs club courts, accessibility during winter, etc.

+### MVP
+The MVP branch exists to preserve the state of the development, when it is ready to be presented as MVP, but scrappy nonetheless.

 ### Next steps: